A Python module that makes it easy to use Microsoft ADO for connecting with databases and other data sources.

 100% DB-API 2.0 compliant.

-Includes pyunit testcases that describes how to use the module.
+Includes pyunit testcases and examples describing how to use the module.

 Fully implemented in Python.

 Licensed under the LGPL license, which means that it can be used freely even in commercial programs subject to certain restrictions.